LinoyValko/smart-radiology-assignment-orchestrator-final-project/README.md

 The project's deliverables include four models for predicting the urgency score, which can be implemented by the company across its various clients.
 Additionally, an algorithm for generating artificial data and a hierarchical model for grouping data based on common characteristics were developed.
 The algorithms were implemented using Python and are shared as part of this project.
+The order of the files is: 1. new_data_generalization, 2.
+Atlantic&Avera, 3.
+Hierarchical_Model, 4.
+Models